 Summary

-The Excel BYCOL function applies a LAMBDA function to each column in a given array and returns one result per column as a single array.
-In the example shown, data is the named range C5:H9.
+The Excel BYCOL function applies a function to each column in a given array and returns one result per column.
+BYCOL can apply stock functions like SUM, COUNT, and AVERAGE or a custom LAMBDA function.
+All results are returned at the same time in a single array.

 Purpose